 Our in house designer, Sophie shares her top tips for creatives looking to branch into VR design.

-First of all, I feel like I should provide a bit of an introduction.
 My name is Sophie and I’m a creative designer at Harmony Studios.
-My role entails creating exciting content visualisations, interface designs and print media solely for use in augmented and virtual reality experiences.
+My role entails creating visual concepts, character and asset designs and interface designs solely for use in augmented and virtual reality experiences.

 Working within the digital realities sector has provided me with a pretty concentrated knowledge of AR and VR from both a user perspective and a design perspective – a knowledge that I hope can help other creatives who may be feeling unsure about the do’s and don’ts of AR and VR design (in this article I will be focusing more towards VR).